moslehi/deep-learning-music-style-transfer/README.md

 “We have not failed.
 We've just found 5 ways that won't work.” - Deep Musicians

-## Approach III (CharRNN- Peter's results)
+## Approach III (Text LSTM - Peter's results)

 For this approach, data from Pokemon video games was used.
-First, these midi files were converted by hand into monophonic, single-track files.
-Then, using a text encoding based on the approach used by Tatsuya Hatanaka (edited to include both "Note on" and "Note off" events), I converted the
+First, these midi files were converted by hand into a monophonic (only one note plays at a time) representation.
+Then, using a text encoding tracking note time, pitch, and velocity (including both "Note on" and "Note off" events) was used to convert the midi files into text files.
+These text files were then fed into an RNN.

+The model is based on Char-RNN, which is an implementation of RNN aimed at text prediction.
+LSTM was chosen for the cell type because music generation needs the more versatile memory it holds.

+The original idea was to simply seed this LSTM's output with the input midi.
+Unfortunately this did not work as expected, and it was clear that the

+STILL WORKING ON THIS

+Generated Samples:
+[samples/char-rnn/gen1.wav]
+[samples/char-rnn/gen2.wav]
+[samples/char-rnn/gen3.wav]